augustss/verse-semantics/Book/docs/07_types.md

 # Types

-Every value has a type, and understanding the type system is fundamental to mastering the language.
-Types aren't merely labels or constraints - they form a rich hierarchy that governs how values flow through your program, what operations are permitted, and how the compiler reasons about your code.
+Every value has a type, and understanding the type system is fundamental to mastering any language.
+Types aren't merely labels - they form a rich hierarchy that governs how values flow through your program, what operations are permitted, and how the compiler reasons about your code.
 The type system combines static verification with practical flexibility, catching errors at compile time while still allowing sophisticated patterns of code reuse and abstraction.

 At the apex of this hierarchy sits `any`, the universal supertype from which all other types descend.
 At the opposite extreme lies `void`, the empty type that contains no values at all.
 Between these extremes exists a carefully designed lattice of types, each with its own capabilities and constraints.
 This structure isn't arbitrary - it reflects deep principles about computation, abstraction, and the relationships between different kinds of data.